Vaeloc/Spotify-Charts-CSV-Downloader/README.md

 # Usage

 To use the script you need to pass it 3 parameters.
-The year, the month, and the day of the date you want to start downloading FROM.
+The year, the month, and the day of the date you want to start downloading FROM in the format of YYYY/M/D. For example, "get_chart_data(2018, 6, 1)" to get all files from June 1st 2018 until now.

-For example, to download all the CSV files for November so far you call the function in the script file like so:
+To download all the CSV files for November so far you call the function in the script file like so:

 ```
 # Download CSV files from November 1st up to the current day.